knicholson32/SAMD_CRC32/README.md

 ### Endianness
 The endian type of the device will make a difference for the CRC.
 In hardware, the CRC is calculated by stepping through memory directly.
 Note the endianness of the hardware you are using and note that you may have to flip the endianness of your data in order to get it to validate the CRC.

+### 32 Bit Words
+The SAMD hardware CRC32 implementation requires data to be in words of 32 bits (4 bytes).
+For example, calculating a 17 byte CRC32 with hardware would yield an erronious CRC.
+In these cases where the data inputted to the CRC object is not 32-bit word alligned, the software CRC32 algorithm will be used instead.

 ### Non SAMD Devices
 When loaded to a device that does not have a supported CRC unit, a software CRC will be calculated instead.
 This is slower than the hardware CRC, but will work on most any devices.
 The software algorithm was adapted from [this source](http://home.thep.lu.se/~bjorn/crc/).